jonathanyeh0723/Udacity-CVND-Projects/Project 1: Facial Keypoint Detection/README.md

 Following up with the instructions from [Udacity README](README_Udacity.md), this project aims to leverage knowledge of computer vision techniques and deep learning architectures to build a full pipeline of facial keypoint detections.

 ## Computer Vision Pipeline:
 A computer vision pipeline is a series of steps that most computer vision applications will go through.
 Many vision applications start off by acquiring images and data, then processing that data, performing some analysis and recognition steps, then finally performing an action.
-The general pipeline is pictured below!
 [img]()

 ## Method: